TRACE Partner Firms

 The Norwegian Shipowners Association (NSA) is a trade and employment association for Norwegian controlled companies within the shipping and offshore industry.
 The primary fields are national and international industry policies, employer issues, competence and recruitment, environmental issues and innovation in addition to safety at sea.
 Our members are the core and driving force in the Norwegian maritime cluster.
 NSA's members employ over 55,000 seafarers and offshore workers from more than 50 different nations.

 Pan African Lawyers Union

-RightShip was formed to improve dry bulk safety and quality standards and draw on the significant ship vetting expertise of global commodity companies, BHP Billiton and Rio Tinto.
-As major charterers and shippers, the founding businesses had developed vetting systems to manage their own marine risk.
-RightShip combined their expertise and resources to develop a Ship Vetting Information System (SVIS™) as a comprehensive risk management tool, which was in service until 2016.
+RightShip was formed in 2001 to improve dry bulk safety and quality standards and draw on the significant ship vetting expertise of global commodity companies BHP and Rio Tinto.
 In 2006, international food, agriculture and risk management company Cargill joined as an equal equity partner.